brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/Fostering Transparency in Post Ransomware Response.md

 # post type (regular/featured)
 type: "regular"
 # meta description
-description: "SHARING POST INCIDENT cyber and ransomware response data and learning points to prevent attacks in the future"
+description: "Explore how fostering transparency after a ransomware attack can strengthen defences and improve recovery.
+Learn the benefits and challenges of sharing post-incident response data, and discover best practices for building a collaborative culture in cybersecurity.
+SHARING POST INCIDENT cyber and ransomware response data and learning points to prevent attacks in the future"
 # post draft
 draft: false